VikOlliver/RepRapMicron/README.md

 4. Reduce further to nanoscale
 5. Take over the world

+## Files
+The interesting part is deltacontrol.py which uses the Zelle portable python graphics library.
+Just copy graphics.py into the same directory.
+This drives a GRBL CNC using xyz steppers and uses them to control an OpenFlexure microscope delta stage.
+I've modified my GRBL config to home x, y and z simultaneously.
+The GRBL setup I've used is included.

+3D model files start here https://www.printables.com/model/827788-probe-arm-and-endstop-switch-feet-for-openflexure

 ## Contributing
 Please do join in.
 We need everything.
 Coders, makers, nanoscience experts, materials scientists, 3D printing experts, manual writers, graphics artists, dancers, the works.
 Well, maybe not the dancers.